Brian Reynolds (cricketer): Biography

 It would have been his crowning glory of his benefit year, 1965, had Northamptonshire managed to win the Championship title.
-That they failed narrowly to do so was due to in part to Worcestershire's victory over Hampshire at Bournemouth in a match of three declarations in late August.
-This caused, as Wisden admitted, "a great deal of controversy", and is still a talking point in the members' bar at Wantage Road to this day.
+That they failed narrowly to do so was due in part to Worcestershire's victory over Hampshire at Bournemouth in a match of three declarations in late August.
+This caused, as Wisden admitted, "a great deal of controversy".
 Reynolds, the senior pro, had been playing golf with skipper Keith Andrew when the news came through of Colin Ingleby-Mackenzie's closure 146 runs behind; soon afterwards, Hampshire had been skittled for 31 to hand Don Kenyon's men the points.
-The ultimate disappointment of '65 notwithstanding, the triumvirate of Andrew, vice-captain Roger Prideaux and Reynolds still guided the club through some of the most successful seasons in its history.
+The disappointment of 1965 notwithstanding, the triumvirate of Andrew, vice-captain Roger Prideaux, and Reynolds still guided the club through some of its most successful seasons.

-The committee's decision to release him at the end of 1970 was less popular around the county than their appointment of him as coach three years later.
+The committee's decision to release Reynolds at the end of 1970 was less popular around the county than their appointment of him as coach three years later.
 Ken Turner knew his man: "I want you to get these lads" (in the second XI) "so tired during the day that they won't have any energy left to go out at night!"
 Those who were serious about wanting first-team cricket, like David Capel and Rob Bailey, got on with it and duly achieved their goal.

-Later, as one of the first CDO's in the country, he spread the cricketing gospel into Northamptonshire schools and developed the Centre of Excellence scheme which has produced a number of talented youngsters.
-He also travelled many miles each summer on scouting missions, never without a deckchair, binoculars, flask of tea and copy of The Daily Telegraph.
-When Brian Reynolds officially retired in 1997, chairman Lynn Wilson said in that year's Annual Report: "Throughout the long history of the County Cricket Club there have been few, if any, individuals more committed and dedicated to Northamptonshire's cause."
+Later, as one of the first CDOs in the country, he spread the cricketing gospel into Northamptonshire schools and developed the Centre of Excellence scheme, which has produced several talented youngsters.
+He also travelled many miles each summer on scouting missions.
+When Reynolds officially retired in 1997, chairman Lynn Wilson said in that year's Annual Report: "Throughout the long history of the County Cricket Club there have been few, if any, individuals more committed and dedicated to Northamptonshire's cause."